The Best Natural Deodorants and How They Work

 - It’s unscented so you don’t get a super clean smell, just neutral.

-Ingredients: Baking Soda, Coconut Oil, Corn Starch, Essential Oils (see recipe)
+Ingredients: Baking Soda, Coconut Oil, Corn Starch, Essential Oils (see recipe and step by step explanation here)

 Cost: To make 200ml around $6 NZD